pat-rig/csvae4classification/README.md

 `vae.ipynb`contains a vanilla VAE based on https://github.com/Atcold/pytorch-Deep-Learning/blob/master/11-VAE.ipynb

-`conv_vae.ipynb` contains the superior extension of `vae.ipynb` which produces better generations through convolving $z$.
+`conv_vae.ipynb` contains the superior extension of `vae.ipynb` which produces better generations through convolving z.
 Hyper parameters, such as $\beta$, number of layers and convolutional parameters need to be manipulated in-line.

 # 2) Repo Structure